 Please get in touch if you want any further information.

-Last year I was interviewed by UK Hill Walking about my role as a Mountain Leader and Health Worker.
+In 2018 I was interviewed by UK Hill Walking about my role as a Mountain Leader and Health Worker.

 UKHillwalking – Walking for Mental Health – The Health Worker and ML